Targeted therapy is a type of treatment that uses drugs to attack cancer cells, including some kinds of lung cancer cells.

-To help you understand and share this information, you can request our free booklet that summarizes the detailed information in the following sections.
-(This booklet was produced in May 2018, before the approval of several new targeted therapy drugs.
-Information about these drugs can be found in this section of the website.)
+To help you understand and share this information, you can download our free booklet that summarizes the detailed information in the following sections.

 For more information about the driver mutations that can cause lung cancer and Testing for any unique changes to the DNA or other biomarkers found in a person’s cancer.
 The information is used to identify and create targeted therapies that are designed to work for a specific cancer tumor profile to determine the presence of driver mutations and help make lung cancer treatment decisions, go to Biomarker Testing.

 Find out below about what targeted therapies are, what targeted therapy treatment options are available now, and whether targeted therapy might be a good treatment option for you.

 What is targeted therapy?

 - Biomarker-driven therapies